Impacts of Climate Change

 Maintaining the operational capability of civil protection

-The impacts of climate change do not only affect the tasks of civil protection.
-Also the organisations themselves may be affected by the changing climate and therefore have to adapt to the changes.
-For example, heat stress can affect relief workers so that they may reach their limits.
-This has to be taken into account when planning operations.
-Measures such as longer breaks and an increased rotation of relief units can be suitable.
-In addition, the working environment can be adapted, for example by cooling rooms and vehicles.
+The consequences of climate change do not only affect the tasks of civil protection.
+The organizations themselves can also be burdened by the changed climate conditions and must therefore adapt.
+For example, heat stress can push relief workers to their limits.
+This must be taken into consideration when planning the work.
+Measures such as longer breaks and increased rotation of the emergency personnel can help.
+The working environment can also be adapted, for example by cooling rooms and vehicles.

-If critical infrastructure fails due to extreme weather events, this can also affect the civil protection system as such.
-Adaptation measures can contribute to ensuring operations in such cases.
-Not least, this includes having a systematic overview of the own dependencies on critical infrastructure.
-This can be the basis for a comprehensive assessment of where problems might arise and the areas in which emergency supplies might be required.
-Measures such as technical solutions or emergency plans can be developed on that basis to ensure the operational capability in the long term.
+If critical infrastructures fail due to extreme weather events, this can also affect civil protection itself.
+Adaptation measures can help to ensure the operational capability in such a case.
+Not least, this includes a systematic overview of the own dependencies on critical infrastructure.
+This can be the basis for a comprehensive assessment of where problems could arise and in which areas emergency care is required.
+Based on this, measures ranging from technical solutions to emergency plans can be developed to ensure long-term operational capability.

 The population's ability to protect itself is an important component of civil protection.
 Self-protection is the sum of individual measures taken by the population, authorities and/or companies to avoid, prevent and help themselves, that is to cope with events.
 By behaving correctly in emergency situations, citizens can help to protect themselves and their fellow human beings and improve general safety.